PRITIKA10/PRITIKA10/README.md

 ## About Me
 👩‍🎓 Studying **Computer Engineering** at Pune Institute of Computer Technology
-🤖 Learning about Machine Learning, Natural Language Processing, and Backend Development
+🤖 Learning about Machine Learning (specifically Natural Language Processing).
 📫 **How to reach me:** [roherapritika@gmail.com](mailto:roherapritika@gmail.com)

 ## Languages, Frameworks and Tools